This meet is part of CROC's Summer Classic Series. Click here for current standings and information about the series.

 Willamette Mission Park is a 1,680-acre state park with many miles of trails winding along the Willamette River, backwater sloughs, and agricultural fields.
-The park is very accessible, yet large enough to give participants a feeling of "getting out there."
-There is a nice mix of paved paths, open farm fields, and wooded "thickets" to explore.
+There is a nice mix of paved paths, open farm fields, and wooded thickets to explore.
 The terrain is flat and looks open, but most of the orienteering route choices will include trails due to blackberry thickets or other dense vegetation or cultivated land which may or may not be planted.
 The advanced course will be designed with the challenge of multiple route choices for most legs, and will be a little longer than typical due to the flat terrain.

 Due to enthusiastic stinging nettles in parts of the course, wearing long pants or running tights is highly recommended.